you’re the best teacher

 Which is as far from creativity as you can get.

-A steady, moderate work routine is more effective than workaholism.
+A steady, moderate work routine is far more effective than workaholism.
 Healthier, too.
-Those small breakthroughs really add up, leading to more breakthroughs.
+Those small, frequent breakthroughs really add up, leading to more and more breakthroughs.
 Marathon sessions invite obsessiveness, fatigue, and depression.

 Never use black